 In addition to what is allowed for all divisions, thumb rings are allowed - provided they do not incorporate any device to hold, draw and release the string.
-When shooting one finger must touch the nock of the arrow.
+When shooting 1 finger must touch the nock of the arrow.

-- 9.3.8.5.1 The following restrictions apply: - An anchor plate or similar device attached to the finger protection (tab) for the purpose of anchoring is not permitted..

-9.3.9 Scopes, spectacles, field glasses / binoculars:
+- 9.3.8.5.1 The following restrictions apply: - An anchor plate or similar device attached to the finger protection (tab) for the purpose of anchoring is not permitted. - 9.3.9 Scopes, spectacles, field glasses / binoculars. - 9.3.9.1 All divisions:

-Field glasses, telescopes and other optical aids may be used for spotting arrows
+Field glasses, telescopes and other optical aids may be used for spotting arrows.

-- 9.3.9.1.1 provided they do not represent any obstacle to other athletes at the shooting peg. - 9.3.9.1.2 Prescription spectacles, shooting spectacles and sunglasses may be used. - 9.3.9.1.3 None of these may be fitted with micro hole in lenses, or similar devices, nor may they be marked in any way that can assist in aiming. - 9.3.9.1.4 The spectacle glass of the non-sighting eye may be fully covered or taped, or an eye patch may be used.
+- 9.3.9.1.1 Provided they do not represent any obstacle to other athletes at the shooting peg. - 9.3.9.1.2 Prescription spectacles, shooting spectacles and sunglasses may be used. - 9.3.9.1.3 None of these may be fitted with micro hole in lenses, or similar devices, nor may they be marked in any way that can assist in aiming. - 9.3.9.1.4 The spectacle glass of the non-sighting eye may be fully covered or taped, or an eye patch may be used.

-On the unmarked Field, Forest and 3D rounds none of the above is permitted to have any kind of range finding device or equipment (e.g. scales) incorporated or attached.
+On the unmarked Field, Forest and 3D Rounds none of the above is permitted to have any kind of range finding device or equipment (e.g. scales) incorporated or attached.

-9.3.10 Accessories:
+- 9.3.10 Accessories.

+- 9.3.10.1 All divisions:

-- 9.3.10.1.1 The following accessories are permitted, such as: - Bracers (arm guards), dress shield, bow sling, belt or ground quiver and tassel.
+- 9.3.10.1.1 The following accessories are permitted, such as:

+- Bracers (arm guards), dress shield, bow sling, belt or ground quiver and tassel.
 Foot markers may not protrude more than 1cm from the ground.
 Also permitted are limb savers, lightweight string material on the bow or stabilizer as a wind indicator.

-9.3.10.2 Compound Division:
+- 9.3.10.2 Compound Division.